togawa28/mousestyles/doc/source/report/dynamics.rst

 As the scipt suggested, the best time interval selected is 600 seconds for the first strain which generates the simultation mouse that has 71% similarity compared to the real mice in that strain, and the simulation behavior is quoted in the numpy array format.
 Similarly, it shows the 600s optimal time interval with 91% similarity for the second strain and the 1800s optimal time interval with 84% similarity for the third strain.

 With the resulting best simulation mice, we move forward to compare the between-strain behaviors using visulization.
+As you can see in the three plots, simulated mice show different behavior dynamics across the strains.
+During the given time period (40,000 to 40,100; around 11 hours after the start of the day), while the simulated mouse of the strain

 Discussion
 -----------